How healthy is your food?

 - Add a slice of lemon, lime and/or basil to your water to give it some extra flavour

 Computers within the Trust during certain months throughout the year display screen savers prompting staff to be encouraged to drink more water throughout the day, with fact sheets located around sites as to the importance of this as detailed above.
-If you want some of these posters and fact sheets in your areas, please contact Kelly Woods, OD and Engagement Facilitator on 01785 221632 or click on the linked images below to print your own copies and get hydration part of your own and your teams daily task list!
+If you want some of these posters and fact sheets in your areas, please contact Kelly Woods, OD Practitioner on 01785 221632 or click on the linked images below to print your own copies and get hydration part of your own and your teams daily task list!
 Once a year, or when possible, we will also go around sites to hand out free water kindly provided by Eden to further encourage our staff to stay hydrated!

 Get off to the best possible start with your weight loss programme by accessing the NHS Choices 12-week weight loss plan (available by clicking on the image below).
 The advice booklet offers hints and tips on healthier eating and physical activity such as: